drfuera/PromptPack/README.md

 promptpack -c
 ```

-User then runs the bash script to apply the patch.
+User runs the bash block — patch is applied and result is copied to clipboard.

 ---